CreaTe-M8-BME/Firmware/README.md

 If you want to flash multiple IMUs quickly without recompiling the firmware every time in the Arduino IDE, you can use the Python scripts provided as follows:

 1. Run the setup script to install esptool and setuptools with `python setup_esptool.py`.
-2. In your Arduino IDE, export your sketch as a series of .bin files with Sketch -> Export Compiled Library (you only need to do this once every time your code is updated).
+2. In your Arduino IDE, export your sketch as a series of .bin files with `Sketch` -> `Export Compiled Binary` (you only need to do this once every time your code is updated).
 3. Connect your IMU with a USB cable.
 4. Run `python flash_firmware.py` to flash your sensor.